Home

 OS Grid ref:- SX278689

-Golith FallsGolitha Falls are situated to the north of Bodmin Moor, 5 km north west of Liskeard and 2 km west of the village of St Cleer.
+Golith FallsGolitha Falls are situated to the north of Bodmin Moor, 5 km north west of the town of Liskeard and 2 km west of the village of St Cleer.

-The Golitha reserve consists an area of woodland which occupies the sides of a steep-sided valley gorge.
+The Golitha reserve consists of mainly oak, ash and beech, which occupies the sides of a steep-sided valley gorge, a remnant of an ancient woodland which once covered much of the surrounding area.
 The falls are reached via a footpath through the woods which commences opposite the car park.

 The trail takes the visitor through attractive beechwoods along the banks of the River Fowey, the beeches are notable for the lichens festooning their upper branches, the trees are protected by a Tree Preservation Order and are a relic of the ancient woodland that once covered much of the surrounding area.